sarthak-saraf/Calculator-/README.md

 # Calculator
-A neat and clean Calculator Interface using HTML and CSS made by Sarthak Saraf.
+A neat and clean Calculator Interface using HTML and CSS.